 Before the start of your trial, you would have been presented with a “Case for the Prosecution”, a compilation of all the charges and evidence being brought against you.
 This will help your lawyer prepare the right defence for you.
 Hand over any evidence you may have collected to your lawyer and work closely with them on how to present it in court, if at all.
 Provide an alibi if necessary.

 When it comes to fighting a court case, it’s important to have an experienced, reliable, and knowledgeable lawyer by your side.
-Tembusu Law’s team of top criminal defence lawyers have your best interests at heart and a deep understanding of Singapore’s justice process.
-Get in touch with our team and we’ll walk you through your best options for securing a good outcome for your case.
+Tembusu Law’s team of top criminal lawyers in Singapore have your best interests at heart and a deep understanding of Singapore’s justice process.
+For issues related to family law or seeking a divorce lawyer in Singapore, our expert team is also available to assist.